-The Development Division holds regular development progress briefings, where it reports on the state of progress of new product development (quality, design, process review), including preparations from the pre-order stage to order placement and the launch of manufacturing processes.
-Product strategy meetings are also held once a month to consider proposals for new products and technologies to customers.
-At the meeting, reports on the development of new products and technologies are presented, while the Business Division reports and deliberates on proposals to meet customer needs.
+The Development Division regularly reports on the state of progress of new product development (quality, design, process review), including preparations from the pre-order stage to order placement and the launch of manufacturing processes.

+In addition, we hold Strategy consideration meeting to consider proposals for new products and technologies for customers at any time.
+At the meeting, reports on the development of new products and technologies are presented, while the Business Division deliberates and reports on proposals to meet customer needs.